New Hate, Old Story

 Occupation-era propaganda poster

-World War II: a poster aimed at readers in occupied Yugoslavia.
+World War II: a poster aimed at readers in Nazi-occupied Yugoslavia.
 It shows a grotesque Jewish caricature holding puppet strings.
-On the ends of the strings are Churchill and Stalin (leaders of the UK and USSR).
-The point of the image: Jews and Freemasons supposedly run the Allies and pull them into war.
-Nazi Germany used the same "hidden hand" idea in many countries.
+On the ends of the strings are Churchill and Stalin (the UK and Soviet leaders).
+The image claims Jews and Freemasons (a fraternal group conspiracy theories often lump in as a secret world power) run the Allies and drag them into war.
+Nazi Germany reused that "hidden hand" idea in many countries.

 Social posts and news cycles

 In 2024-2026, posts claiming "Zionists" will drag America into "WWIII" spiked when the Middle East heated up.
-Watchdogs including CyberWell tied those waves to the same old "Jews start wars" line you saw after 9/11 and the Iraq War.
+News and monitoring reports tied those waves to the same old "Jews start wars" line that resurfaced after 9/11 and the Iraq War.

 Public domain (Léandre, 1898; copy hosted on this site via Wikimedia Commons)